 • AES 256-bit encryption

-• Unblocks: Hulu, Netflix, Disney+, HBO Max, BBC iPlayer, Vudu, YouTube TV, and more
+• Works with: Hulu, Netflix, Disney+, Max, BBC iPlayer, Vudu, YouTube TV, and more

 • Compatible with: Windows, macOS, iOS, Android, routers, and more

-Using only one IPVanish subscription, you can protect all your devices simultaneously.
-I connected 12 different devices to stream YouTube to test this claim, including my Windows laptop, an iPhone, and Android tablet.
-My connection remained fast and stable on every device.
+Using only one IPVanish account, you can protect all your devices simultaneously.
+We connected 12 different devices to stream YouTube to test this claim, including a Windows laptop, an iPhone, and an Android tablet.
+Our connection remained fast and stable on every device.
 That means you can connect and secure all your Edge-compatible devices without any reduction in performance.

 Thanks to the fast speeds, you can enjoy uninterrupted browsing and streaming, too.
-While testing IPVanish, my average download speed was 32 Mbps.
-I used various servers across Europe, Asia, and the US.
-However, I got the best speeds on nearby servers.
-But even the most distant servers in Asia provided me with an average speed of around 25.9 Mbps (the minimum speed requirement for video conferencing is 2 Mbps and for streaming in UHD is 25 Mbps).
+While testing IPVanish, we had HD-friendly download speeds of 32 Mbps.
+The minimum speed requirement for video conferencing is 2 Mbps, and for streaming in UHD, it is 25 Mbps, so you’ll have plenty of speed for high-quality streaming from anywhere.

 This service offers robust security features and a strict no-logs policy, ensuring that browsing with Edge is both safe and private.
 Multiple tunneling protocols, a kill switch, and IP/DNS leak protection are among the safeguards that shield the apps.
 As a result, you can be confident that your data is secure and that no record of your online activity is collected or retained.

-The only issue with this service is the lack of a money-back guarantee on monthly subscriptions.
-On the other hand, the long-term options are backed by a money-back guarantee and start at only $2.75/month.
-Since all plans offer the same features (like 24/7 live chat support), you get better value for money with the longer ones.
+The only issue with this service is the lack of a money-back guarantee on monthly offers.
+On the other hand, the long-term options are backed by a money-back guarantee.
+Since all options offer the same features (like 24/7 live chat support), you get better value for money with the longer ones.

 To make sure IPVanish is right for you, test it with Edge for 30 days for free.
 If it’s not the right fit, simply claim a refund.
-I logged into my account, opened account settings, and clicked on ‘automated cancelation’ to test the process.
-My request was processed in minutes.
-After 5 days, I received the full refund in my PayPal account.
+I logged into my account, opened account settings, and clicked on Automated Cancellation to test the process.
+My request was processed in minutes, and I had the money back in less than a week.

 5. PrivateVPN — Beginner-Friendly VPN That’s Easy to Use With Your Edge Browser